Fruit trees for sale online at Pepe's Fruit Trees

 So how does the Miracle Fruit do its magic?

 The miracle berry is small it’s about ¾ inch to 1 inch.
 The bright red long and oblong shaped berry contains several chemical properties.
 The most concentrated chemical is a glycoprotein named miraculin.
 Miraculin binds to taste receptors in the tongue, tricking them into sensing acidic tastes as sweet.
 Miraculins masking effect on taste buds is temporary, typically lasting 45 minutes to an hour in most cases.
 To experience the effect, you would scrape some of the pulp and seed away with your teeth and tongue as you chew it.
 Wait about twenty minutes and start tasting.
-Visit our store to place an order by clicking here:
+One Miracle Fruit Plant - Limited shipping area see map!
+Shipping Included!

 So everything tastes great, right?